Aravind-Jalda/interview-prep/Grafana/grafana-q&a.md

 ---

 ## 1. What is Grafana?
-Grafana is an open-source visualization tool used to create dashboards for monitoring data.
+Grafana is an open-source visualization tool used to create dashboards for monitoring data...
 It is commonly used with Prometheus to visualize metrics.

 ---